Founder and Executive Directorbob.robinson*re-integrate.org

 Well, this is kind of awkward.
 I need to tell you about myself honestly without coming across as proud.
 Let me say this: I am not attempting to boast in my flesh.
 As the apostle Paul wrote at the end of his letter to the Galatians, may I never boast except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.
 It is only because of what God has been doing in and through me that I am able to serve him and the body of Christ!

 I’m the Executive Director of Reintegrate.
 Reintegrate is a nonprofit organization that equips God’s people to reintegrate the Christian faith with vocation so that they can participate in God’s mission on earth.
-I have the privilege to help churches, institutions, cohort groups, college students, and professionals by providing consulting, teaching, curriculum, networking, and coaching.
+I have the privilege to help marketplace leaders and their businesses or institutions, church leaders and their ministries, and college students by providing consulting, teaching, curriculum, networking, and coaching.

 As a Campus Minister with the Coalition for Christian Outreach (CCO), I reach out to students at Kent State University, Stark State College, and Malone University.
 Nothing has shaped me more – my theology and my approach to ministry – than being a part of the magnificent community at the CCO.
 I praise God for being a part of this ministry!